If your business is GST registered, you must learn how to calculate and adjust GST as well as how to correctly keep your records and use GST invoices.

 Default assessments are an estimate of your GST carried out in-house by Inland Revenue.
 They are almost always higher than the actual amount owed.
 You still have to file your late GST return, even if you pay Inland Revenue’s assessment.

 You can file your GST return online through myIR secure online services.
 This is made available in myIR usually at the end of your taxable period.

-See how filing a GST Return through myIR works at Inland Revenue’s GST Return demonstration.
+See the benefits of filing GST returns through myIR secure online services at Inland Revenue’s Submit your GST return.